Satire0v0/ENGG1340_Group-Project_196/README.md

 Three choices are chosen randomly.
 There are a number of choices provided for player.
 Three of them will be randomly chosen.
 Some specific choices will not be chosen again once they are acquired by the player.

 ### 2. Interesting bonus games
 There are four bonus games.
 Game 1: Press different times of ‘f’ within 5 seconds to win the game.
 Game 2: Guess the number on the die: big or small.
 Game 3: Rock, paper and scissors.
 Game 4: Fight with an imp.
 Guess the number bomb within a given range.
-Range will update if player guess the wrong number. player loses game if player guess the number right.
+Range will update if player guess the wrong number.
+Player loses game if player guess the number right.

 Except the game 1, all games are generated randomly.
 The bonus game that player will play is randomly chosen.